KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 **The first step is to build your accelerator shell to comply with the control and data interfaces**.
 The [Accelerator Design](./accelerator_design.md) section provides you with a discussion about our example SNAX ALU and the required interfaces.
 The user needs to focus on making a shell that connects the appropriate signals for the control and data ports.
 This is probably the most-challenging part already: *getting the connections right*.

-## Configuring the System and Accelerators
+## Configuring the System for Your Accelerators

 In the directory `./target/snitch_cluster/cfg/` you will find several configurations describing different systems.
 The `snax-alu.hjson` file contains the configurations we have for the SNAX ALU system (refer to figure above).
 This configuration file several system customizations.
 It includes the size of the memory, the connection for the accelerators to the TCDM interconnect, the configurations for the CSR manager and streamer, and so on.